flatironinstitute/nomad/README.md

 - `initialization`: Initialization strategy for the first guess at the low-rank matrix.
   - `InitializationStrategy.BROADCAST_MEAN`: the default for the model-based algorithm; creates a first-guess low-rank matrix where each element is the mean of the elements of `X`.
+  - `InitializationStrategy.ROWWISE_MEAN`: creates a first-guess low-rank matrix where each element is the mean of the elements of `X` from the corresponding row.
+This is intuitively appealing for the per-row-variance Gaussian model algorithm.
   - `InitializationStrategy.COPY`: Uses a copy of `X` as the first guess for the low-rank matrix.
+The naive EM algorithm is currently restricted to this, though that may change in the future.
   - `InitializationStrategy.KNOWN_MATRIX`: When used along with a value for the `initial_guess_matrix` parameter, allows the caller to use any appropriately-sized matrix for the current low-rank estimate.
 (This is to facilitate checkpointing and warm starts.)